Fact-checked by the Snapmessages editorial team

 When messages are being monitored, the data captured can extend far beyond just message text.
 Sophisticated monitoring tools can extract timestamps, contact identities, location data embedded in media files, voice message recordings, and even deleted messages if the software captures data before deletion occurs.

-Understanding what “monitoring” actually means technically helps you evaluate your own risk.
+Understanding what “monitoring” means technically helps you evaluate your own risk.
 A simple screen-time app installed by a parent captures only usage data.
-A full stalkerware suite, by contrast, can replicate the entire contents of a messaging app to a remote dashboard in near real time.
+A full stalkerware suite can replicate the entire contents of a messaging app to a remote dashboard in near real time.

 Who Might Be Monitoring Your Messages?